mmukul/DevSecOpsTrainingCourse/README.md

 ### Chapter 4: DevSecOps Maturity Model (DSOMM)

-### Chapter 5: Software Component Analysis (SCA) in CI/CD pipeline
+### Chapter 5: Software Component Analysis (SCA)
 - What is Software Component Analysis
 - Software Component Analysis and Its challenges
 - What to look in a SCA solution (Free or Commercial)
-- Embedding SCA tools like OWASP Dependency Checker into the pipeline
+- Embedding SCA tools like OWASP Dependency Checker into the CICD pipeline
 - **Demo:** using OWASP Dependency Checker to scan third party component vulnerabilities in Java Code Base

 ### Chapter 6: Static Application Security Testing (SAST)